-The proposed plan change will not itself will not result in any physical effects, however it is noted the change of zoning will enable residential use at a higher density that currently anticipated on the application site, although it is noted resource consent will be required.
-Servicing of the site has been discussed in this application and can be achieved without adverse effects on the environment.
+The proposed plan change will not itself will not result in any physical effects, however it is noted the change of zoning will enable residential use at a higher density than currently anticipated on the application site, although it is noted resource consent will be required.
+Servicing of the site has been discussed in this application and can be achieved through several options.